What is Tire Rotation?

 Why is Tire Rotation Important?

 Tire rotation is an essential part of routine vehicle maintenance that offers several significant benefits.
+First and foremost, it helps extend the overall life of your tires.
+Tires wear unevenly due to factors like vehicle weight distribution, driving habits, and road conditions.

+By rotating the tires regularly, you can promote even tread wear across all four tires, preventing premature replacement of a single tire.
 Secondly, tire rotation improves safety on the road.
 Evenly worn tires provide better traction, handling, and braking performance, reducing the risk of accidents caused by uneven wear or sudden tire failure.

+This is especially crucial in adverse weather conditions like rain, snow, or ice, where proper tire tread depth is essential for maintaining control of your vehicle.
 Another advantage of regular tire rotation is enhanced fuel efficiency.
 Tires with uneven wear can create increased rolling resistance, which forces your engine to work harder and consume more fuel.

 By keeping your tires evenly worn, you can minimize this resistance and improve your vehicle’s fuel economy, saving you money at the gas pump.